Sharps Container Disposal

 • Should be disposed of after 3 months even when not full.

-What are the different containers for sharps disposal?
+If you’re looking for sharps disposal, you may have questions regarding what containers to buy.
+For example, what are the different containers for sharps disposal?
 How many are there?
 What are the colors?

 • 1.2 Gallon Sharps Disposal System